fluffysatoshi/jansi-code-injection/README.md

 ```

 You might have to run the exploit multiple times: It's a race
 condition.
-If you get a `open: Permission denied` message.
-The Jansi
+If you get a `open: Permission denied` message the Jansi
 program has "won" the race and has already written the
 `jansi-{random}.so` file.